asujaykk/Stereo_Camera_Actuator/README.md

  *   '*' - end character

-## Controlling the system from host pc:
+## Steps to control SCA from host pc:
  * Connect arduino to the laptop/PC using a usb cable.
- * wait for the system to initize.
+ * wait for the SCA to initize.
     1. If the system get initialized, then 4 servos will rotate from 0-180 degree and return back to 90 degree angle.
     2. This initialization is performed to ensure proper working of all servo motors.
  * Launch any serial terminal application to communicate over serial port (you can use arduino serial terminal itself).
  * From the application, select the device port and baud rate as 9600.
- * Now you can start sending the command over the serial port with the following format.
+ * Now you can start sending commands over the serial port with the following format.

     *#x1,y1,x2,y2,speed**

    Once you send the command to SCA module, then hopefully two camera platforms should rotate to the requested angle :)

+   ## Prototype
    The following picture shows final Stereo camera actuator setup with two Paspberry pi v2 cameras.
    ![IMG_20221104_004024](https://user-images.githubusercontent.com/78997596/199813544-661edc47-010d-4e9c-a367-448855e4df1c.jpg)